nhsx/covid-chest-imaging-database/infrastructure-dashboard/nccid-redirect/README.md

 ## Prerequisites

-Create a certificate for the desired domain (that will be redirected), making sure the certificate is in the `us-east-1` zone (required by Cloudfront).
+Create a certificate for the desired domain (that will be redirected), making sure the certificate is in the `us-east-1` zone (required by CloudFront).

 Wait until the certificate is validated, and grab it's ARN.